 The United States, unlike many other legal jurisdictions, has no general privacy or data protection law.
 At the federal level, CAN-SPAM regulates commercial email, COPPA covers websites and apps aimed at children, and the Federal Trade Commission provides some best practice guidance.

 The state of California has long been at the forefront of regulating online privacy in the United States.
 Since 2004, website admins and businesses have been creating Privacy Policies to comply with the California Online Privacy Protection Act (CalOPPA).
 California's privacy law, the California Consumer Privacy Act (CCPA), passed in June 2018, and took effect on Jan 1, 2020.

 The laws are very different.
-Compliance with CalOPPA looks relatively easy compared to CPPA.
-But the scope of CalOPPA is much broader, and many businesses will not have to worry about complying with CCPA.
+Compliance with CalOPPA looks relatively easy compared to the CPPA.
+But the scope of CalOPPA is much broader, and many businesses will not have to worry about complying with the CCPA.

 Let's take a look at how the two acts compare, and how they might apply to you.

 There are some similarities in terms of the scope of the two acts.
 They are both data protection laws, intended to protect the privacy of consumers in California.
 "Consumers" refers to anyone residing in California.

 Despite these similarities, the laws are trying to achieve quite different aims among different types of businesses.

 The first line of CalOPPA makes it clear who the Act applies to: